minklim47/TicketLog/README.md

 TicketLog is the place where you collect all your movie tickets in form of electronic movie tickets with options for styles and notes of your choice.

+## Technology Stack

+TicketLog is built using the following technologies:

+- Front-end: React.js
+- Back-end: Express.js
+- Database: MariaDB
+- Other Dependencies/Libraries: MUI and you can find others on package.js

 ## Features

 | Feature | Description                |